bluetigerlily/portfolio/README.md

-# 2102 feb01 usf
+# Projects from Training

-Repository for the USF Java w/ Microservices batch starting on February 1, 2021.# project
+Repository for the USF Java w/ Microservices projects I did during training